wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

 The `view` command is similar to `list`, except it takes a `name` argument and adds it to the url to return the contact for that name only.
-If the name doesn\'t exist in the database, `null` is returned.
+If the name doesn't exist in the database, `null` is returned.
 We take advantage of that in the `if` block to return the appropriate response.